 3. Barking to Get Your Attention

-Incessant barking can be an attention-seeking behaviour.
+Incessant dog barking can be an attention-seeking behaviour.
 Dogs do this when they are trying to communicate that they want something, like treats, going outdoors, or playtime.

-4. Barking Due to Health Problem
+4. Barking Due to Health Problems

 A sick or injured dog is prone to excessive barking as his condition causes him discomfort or pain.

-6. Territorial Barking
+6. Territorial Dog Barking

 Different from barking to alert owners, this type of barking is meant to warn intruders not to invade the dog’s territory.